Thousands gather in New Mexico for the largest powwow in North America

 The word powwow was derived from pau wau, an Algonquian Narrtick word for “medicine man,” according to the Smithsonian Center for Folklife and Cultural Heritage.
 Scholars say English settlers misused the word to refer to the meetings of medicine men and later to any kind of Native American gathering.

-Today, some of the large powwows like the Gathering of Nations have become more commercialized events that use dancing and drumming competitions with big prize money to provide a glimpse into Indigenous cultures.
+Today, some of the large powwows like the Gathering of Nations have become more commercialized events that use dancing and drumming competitions, with prize money at stake, to provide a glimpse into Indigenous cultures.

 Queton, who served as the head gourd dancer at the university's recent spring powwow, said ceremonial dances are deeply rooted in community, identity and cultural values.

-It's a struggle to keep traditional cultural practices and commercial powwows from being lumped into the same category, he said.
-They have very different meanings in Native American and Indigenous cultures.
+It is a struggle to keep traditional cultural practices and commercial powwows from being lumped into the same category, he said.
+Powwow ways and ceremonial traditions have different meanings in Native American and Indigenous cultures.

 There has been a focus on promoting smaller powwows held in tribal communities.
 Queton said these gatherings serve as a way for people who live elsewhere to return home and reconnect with their families and the land, and to share traditions with younger generations.